jax-parker/kayak-app/README.md

 ![Search Bar](https://res.cloudinary.com/dwvsz0fug/image/upload/v1698501645/search-bar_xplfgw.png)

-`As a user I can view the details of a single post so that I can learn more about it`
+`As a user I can view the details of a single post so that I can learn more about it` Implementation:<br>
+A logged on user can click on a post to view it individually and see what comments other users have left and leave their own comment.

 **Comments**